agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 * Create a *new* working directory for yourself (e.g. *agmcarthur2*)
 * Move into your working directory

 The FASTQ data you need is in the following files.
-Place copies in your working directory.

 > /home/biochem3bp3/data/Salmonella_3185_TACGAATC_L003_R1_001.fastq
 > /home/biochem3bp3/data/Salmonella_3185_TACGAATC_L003_R2_001.fastq